boppana-tejkiran/pseudo-linux-character-device-driver/README.md

 # pseudo-linux-character-device-driver
-This pseudo character device driver for Linux project is used by me to learn writing charecter device drivers for Linux kernel.
+This pseudo character device driver for Linux is used by me to learn writing charecter device drivers for Linux kernel.

 This charecter device driver handles a single pseudo device.